What's the difference between MIL-STD-810G and MIL-STD-810H? [PDFs]

 What is MIL-STD-810?

-Some of the test methods and procedures that a MIL-STD-810-certified product might undergo include, but are not limited to, mechanical shock, vibration, temperature, low pressure (altitude), humidity, fungus, salt fog and explosive atmosphere.
+Some of the test methods and procedures that a MIL-STD-810-certified product may undergo include but are not limited to mechanical shock, vibration, temperature, low pressure (altitude), humidity, fungus, salt fog, and explosive atmosphere.

-Testing and certifying equipment to these and other harsh conditions lets military contractors know that the products they’re purchasing are durable, reliable and sustainable.
+Testing and certifying equipment to these and other harsh conditions lets military contractors know that the products they’re purchasing are durable, reliable, sustainable, and fit for a solution that's being sold to the DoD for use in extreme environments.

 Photo: Another test that a MIL-STD-810-certified rugged computer might undergo is the rain test, which assesses reliability in environments that receive a lot of rainfall, such as the Amazon Rainforest.
 It also tests for water spray or dripping during storage, transport and operation.